minoo-analyst/DTSC520/readme.md

 ECHO is on.

-My name is Avanthika Krishna
+My name is Avanthika Krishna.

+I am a fashion mogul.